 The weekly police gazettes detailing the records of the men, their age, appearance and sentencing were called (until 1884) Tasmania Reports of Crime Information for Police, James Barnard Government Printer.
 The original prisoner ID cartes – Nevin made at least four from each negative – were pasted to the criminal’s record sheet, collated with police records for the police gazette, pasted into the police and gaol registers, and circulated to other prisons and regional police stations on the prisoner’s discharge.

 Here are two examples of Nevin’s photographs of prisoners and their records from the police gazettes chosen at random which detail the exact time and place of the photograph:

 1. Charles Steventon was convicted of larceny and photographed by Nevin at the Police Office Hobart on January 4th, 1873.

-Record of Steventon’s sentence tabled in Parliament 9th June 1873
+Record of Charles Steventon’s sentence tabled in Parliament 9th June 1873

-Steventon was discharged from Hobart Town on 4th November 1874.
-He may have been photographed again on this date.
+Charles Steventon was discharged from Hobart Town on 4th November 1874 and he would have been photographed again on this date.

 2. Charles Brown, 22 years old, aka William Forster, wanted for absconding, was photographed by Nevin when Brown surrendered himself to the Hobart Gaol and charged on January 9th, 1874.
 See this article here about mismatched records.